s3prl/s3prl/README.md

 ### Step 3.
 Using Pre-trained Models on Downstream Tasks

-Once a Mockingjay model was trained, we can use the generated representations to train downstream tasks.
+Once a Mockingjay model was trained, we can use the generated representations on downstream tasks.
-See [Downstream section](https://github.com/andi611/Mockingjay-Speech-Representation#experiments---application-on-downstream-tasks) for reproducing downstream tasks mentioned in our paper, and see [Highlight section](https://github.com/andi611/Mockingjay-Speech-Representation#highlight) for designing your own downstream task.
+See the [Experiment section](#Experiments) for reproducing downstream task results mentioned in our paper, and see the [Highlight section](#Highlight) for incorporating the extracted representations with your own downstream task.

 Pre-trained models and their configs can be download from [HERE](http://bit.ly/result_mockingjay).
 To load with default path, models should be placed under the directory path: `--ckpdir=./result_mockingjay/` and name the model file manually with `--ckpt=`.